Cumulocity-IoT/cumulocity-remote-access-local-proxy/README.md

 > ### Migration Notes
 >
-> If your are upgrade from 1.x please see the [MIGRATION to V2 NOTES](docs/MIGRATION_V2.md) as there are some breaking changes.
+> If you are upgrade from 1.x please see the [MIGRATION to V2 NOTES](docs/MIGRATION_V2.md) as there are some breaking changes.
 Please forgive us, but you can be sure it is worth it!
 Version 2.x brings a lot of great features like interactive ssh sessions and plugins to make c8ylp even more useful!
 >

 The Local Proxy can be installed via pip, or manually installed from the repository by cloning it.

-Additionally a Debian package (.deb) can be created by building the project yourself and hosting the package in your own Debian repository.
+Additionally, a Debian package (.deb) can be created by building the project yourself and hosting the package in your own Debian repository.
 See the [DEVELOPER notes](docs/DEVELOPER.md) for details.

 ## Installation via pip (hosted in pypi)